 July 2011 – April 2013

 A 1905 – 1909 everyday Edwardian ensemble for picnics and outdoor costume gatherings.
-The skirt and blouse, described below, are accessorized with my dip-waist belt and hat.
-The foundation layers, described on various underthings pages, consist of an Edwardian corset girdle and yoke petticoats, a modern bra, and my Victorian bum pad.
+The black wool skirt and Folkwear blouse are accessorized with my dip-waist belt and hat.
+The skirt is worn with a number of blouses I’ve made over the years.
+Those are discussed below.
+Foundation layers consist of an Edwardian corset girdle and yoke petticoats, a modern bra, and my Victorian bum pad.
 It’s very comfortable for an all-day event.
 An S-bend corset would also be appropriate with this outfit.
 But I suspect there would be little point in building one.
 For better or for worse, I think my silhouette looks about as authentic as the clothing and hair.
 Everything is relative.
 I have justifications!

 A blouse from Folkwear’s #205 Gibson Girl.
 The yoke is 100% cotton embroidered lawn, purchased a few years ago with this pattern in mind.
 The body is in a plain matching cotton lawn with shell buttons for the back closure.
 The blouse is finished with 3/16″ french seams, while the yoke and armscye have 1/4″ bindings.
 I left off the sleeve cuffs and used narrow bindings instead.